 - The customer status changes to Active

-- If you set the “Also Reinstate Number/Features Dropped On” date, all numbers and features that were dropped on that date are made active again with their end dates removed
+- If you also set the “Also Reinstate Numbers/Features Dropped On” date, any numbers and features that were dropped independently on that date are also reinstated.
+This is useful when items were dropped separately before the customer was dropped.

 - If the reinstate date is in the past, the platform adds back-dated recurring charges